100 Fun Things to Do in Chicago

 aerial view of ice skating rink| ©Brian Kay

-Maggie Daley Park has an ice skating rink that is usually open in the winter.
-It is a large rink with side safety bars.
-You can skate there for free if you bring your own skates.
-However, to enjoy free skating you should check the schedules on the website, as at some times of the day free skating is not allowed.
+Maggie Daley Park has an ice skating rink that is usually open in winter.
+It is a large rink with safety bars on the sides.
+You can skate for free if you bring your own skates.
+However, to enjoy free skating, you should check the schedule on the website, as free skating is not allowed at certain times of the day.

-Also, you can pay for skate rentals in case you don't have them, so yes or yes you can have an ice skating experience at Maggie Daley Park.
-And another important thing you should know about this activity is that the park has other attractions for the whole family, and there is even a food stand on site.
+You can also rent skates if you don't have your own, so you can definitely enjoy ice skating at Maggie Daley Park.
+Another important thing to know about this activity is that the park has other attractions for the whole family, including a food stand.

-64. Eat a delicious ice cream at Rainbow Cone
+64. Enjoy a delicious ice cream at Rainbow Cone

 girl eating ice cream| ©Parker Johnson